jerseyweeds/multistreamnews.tv/prompt.md

   - Buttons should be flexbox wrapped with gap spacing
   - Clicking a button should instantly add that channel's video to the video wall

 ### 2.3.
+Drag and Drop System

+* **Global Drop Zone:**
+  - Make the entire page a drop zone for YouTube video links
+  - Show visual feedback when dragging over the page
+  - Display drag zone instruction: "Drag a video link anywhere on the page to add a new video window"
+  - Hide drag zone areas on mobile devices (not functional on touch)

+* **Drag Visual Feedback:**
+  - Change cursor and add visual indicators when dragging
+  - Highlight drop zones with color changes and animations
+  - Provide clear success/error feedback after dropping

+* **Smart Link Processing:**
+  - Extract YouTube video IDs from various URL formats
+  - Support both full YouTube URLs and youtu.be short links
+  - Validate links before processing

+### 2.4.
+Advanced Notification System

+* **Non-blocking Toast Notifications:**
+  - Position notifications in top-right corner of screen
+  - Color-coded notification types:
+    - Green: Success messages (video added successfully)
+    - Orange: Duplicate warnings (video already exists)
+    - Red: Error messages (invalid YouTube link)
+    - Yellow: Mixed issues or general warnings
+  - Auto-dismiss after 5 seconds with smooth fade animation
+  - Click to dismiss manually

+* **Specific User Feedback:**
+  - "Video added successfully" for successful additions
+  - "This video is already loaded in the video wall" for duplicates
+  - "Not a valid YouTube video link" for invalid URLs
+  - Clear, actionable messages that help users understand what happened

-Manual Video Input Section
+### 2.5.
+Manual Video Input Section (Desktop/Tablet Only)

 * **Collapsible Input Interface:**
-  - Blue toggle button with text "[Hide] Video Input" when expanded, "[Show] Video Input" when collapsed
+  - Blue toggle button with text "[Hide] Paste URLs" when expanded, "[Show] Paste URLs" when collapsed
-  - Section expanded by default on page load
+  - Section hidden by default on page load
+  - Hide entire section on mobile devices (`hidden md:block`)
   - Smooth CSS transitions matching the news channels section

 * **URL Input:**